 Before You Test: DNA Basics You Need to Know

-Avoid wasting time and money by learning which type of DNA test to take, and exactly what you can expect to get as a result.
+Avoid wasting time and money by learning how DNA is inherited, which type of DNA test to take, and exactly what you can expect to get as a result.

 Organizing Your Genealogy Research Process